Opportunity Zones vs. 1031 Exchanges

 Capital Gains Tax Deferral

-Capital gains tax payments on a 1031 exchange can be deferred indefinitely.
-With Qualified Opportunity Funds, capital gains of the initial investment may be deferred until December 31, 2026.
+Capital gains tax liability on a 1031 exchange can be deferred indefinitely.
+With Qualified Opportunity Funds, capital gains may be deferred only until December 31, 2026 (for QOF investments made prior to the start of 2027).
+Starting in 2027, capital gains deferred into Qualified Opportunity Funds may be deferred for a period of five years, per the new OZ 2.0 rules.

 Basis Step-Up And Capital Gains Tax Elimination